-Panels must be braced as shown in Figure 18 and 19 prior to releasing the crane from the panel.
+Panels must be braced as shown in B-3 prior to releasing the crane from the panel.

-Step C-2: Second Panel Placement - Place the second panel (2) on the leveling pad and place a 3/4" spacer between it and panel (1) (Figure 16).
+STEP B-2, Second Panel Placement: Place the second panel (2) on the leveling pad and place a 3⁄4 in. spacer between it and panel (1) (see figure below).
 These spacers should remain in place until the wall is backfilled to the height of the half size panels.
 Spacers must be used during panel erection.
-Spacers are supplied by the Contractor and may be fabricated from any available 3/4" material.
+Spacers are supplied by the Contractor and may be fabricated from any available 3⁄4 in. material.